jonathan-d-zhang/owlhacks-client/README.md

 </ul>

 <h3>How to use</h3>
-Must be paired with the server side
+Must be paired with the server side and with the UI branch

 <h3>Credits</h3>